gnat/super-score/README.md

 1. Development and production configurations can be set in `src/config/Config.php`

+2. Remember to switch your `Config()` from 'development' to 'production' in `index.php` before going live!

-2. Set up your database tables using `install.sql`.
+3. Set up your database tables using `install.sql`.
+You can use `mysql -uUser -pPassword -e "create database superscore; use superscore; source install.sql;"` or by importing the sql file manually with any database management software.

-3. Optionally, PHPUnit is used to run the tests.
+4. Optionally, PHPUnit is used to run the tests.

-4. If using nginx, enable routing by using a server rule to route to `index.php`.
+5. If using nginx, enable routing by using a server rule to route to `index.php`.
 This is achieved in Apache using `mod_rewrite` and the `.htaccess` file.

 ### REST API Usage